shikokuchuo/nanonext/README.md

 Otherwise, the environment variable `Sys.setenv(NANONEXT_TLS=1)` may be set prior to installation if:

--   your system installations of ‘libnng’ (built with TLS support) and ‘libmbedtls’ are in different locations; or
+-   system installations of ‘libnng’ (built with TLS support) and ‘libmbedtls’ are in different locations; or
--   you have a system installation of ‘libmbedtls’ but not ‘libnng’ and want nanonext to download and build a more recent version of ‘libnng’ than available in system repositories against this.
+-   there is a system installation of ‘libmbedtls’ but not ‘libnng’ - in which case nanonext will download and build the latest release of ‘libnng’ against this.

 ### Links